neodsp/audio-blocks/README.md

 }
 ```

 Accessing audio data is facilitated through iterators like `channels()` and `frames()`.
 You can also access specific channels or frames using `channel(u16)` and `frame(usize)`, or individual samples with `sample(u16, usize)`.
-Iterating over frames can be more efficient for interleaved data, while iterating over channels is generally faster for sequential or stacked layouts.
+Iterating over frames can be more efficient for interleaved data, while iterating over channels is generally faster for sequential or planar layouts.

 ## All Trait Functions